opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

 of quadrature equations.

-.. c:function:: int CVodeSetQuadErrCon(void * cvode_mem, booleantype errconQ)
+.. c:function:: int CVodeSetQuadErrCon(void * cvode_mem, sunbooleantype errconQ)

    The function ``CVodeSetQuadErrCon`` specifies whether or not the  quadrature variables are to be used in the step size control mechanism within CVODES.
 If they are, the user must call :c:func:`CVodeQuadSStolerances`  or :c:func:`CVodeQuadSVtolerances` to specify the  integration tolerances for the quadrature variables.